City of Westminster: Housing

 The borough ranks highest on one standard criteria in analysing housing supply and demand, the proportion of private rented accommodation relative to other types of housing in England.

 Income inequality

-A study in 2017 by Trust for London and The New Policy Institute found that Westminster has the third-highest pay inequality of the 32 London boroughs.
+A study in 2017 by Trust for London and the New Policy Institute found that Westminster has the third-highest pay inequality of the 32 London boroughs.
 It also has the second-least affordable private rent for low earners in London, behind only Kensington and Chelsea.

 Education

-In education, 82% of adults and 69% of 19-year-olds having Level 3 qualifications.
+In education, 82% of adults and 69% of 19-year-olds have Level 3 qualifications.

 Districts

 The City of Westminster covers all or part of the following areas of London: